 Emphasizes the duties of a medical assistant in a medical office environment, encompassing written communications, document production, telecommunications, filing and records management, financial records, legal issues, and patient relations.
-Prerequisite: Basic keyboarding skill or concurrent enrollment.
+Prerequisite: Instructor will assess keyboarding skill.
+A Keyboarding or Keyboarding and Formatting class may be needed.